 The Hayfield and Wagon Box Fights exacted a modicum of revenge for the Fetterman Massacre, but they did not deter hostilities.
 Forays increased steadily until the next year when the government was forced to come to terms with the Indians.
 In the Treaty of Fort Laramie (1868), in return for certain Indian concessions, it bowed to Red Cloud’s demands and agreed to close the Bozeman Trail and abandon the three forts protecting it.
 As soon as this occurred, in July and August, the Sioux, unknowingly celebrating the zenith of their power on the northern Plains, jubilantly burned them to the ground.

 The basically unaltered natural scene of the sites of Fort Phil Kearny, the Fetterman Massacre, and the Wagon Box Fight, despite surrounding ranch operations, are marred by but few modern intrusions.
-Picturesquely located at the foot of the Bighorn Mountains, they permit ready historical visualization.
-Nothing remains of the fort, whose approximate location is about 1 mile west of U.S. 87 and 2½ miles southeast of Story.
-The site is marked by one side of a stockade, all that survives from a Works Progress Administration (WPA) reconstruction in the 1930’s, and a log cabin erected by the Boy Scouts.
+Nothing remains of the fort, which was located is about one mile west of U.S. 87 and 2½ miles southeast of Story.
+The site is marked by one side of a stockade, all that survives from a Works Progress Administration (WPA) reconstruction in the 1930s, and a log cabin erected by the Boy Scouts.
 The State owns three acres of the probable 25-acre site.
-About 5 miles to its north, along U.S. 87 and about 1½ miles northeast of Story, is the spur ridge east of Peno Creek, and the route of the Bozeman Trail, along which Fetterman and his men retreated southward.
+About five miles to its north, along U.S. 87 and about 1½ miles northeast of Story, Wyoming is the spur ridge east of Peno Creek, and the route of the Bozeman Trail, along which Fetterman and his men retreated southward.
 At the southern end of the estimated 60 privately owned acres embracing the battlefield, at the point where most of the bodies were found, stands a War Department monument on a tiny tract of Federal land on the east side of the highway.
 The only modern intrusion of consequence is the highway.
-Another monument, lying in an upland prairie some 1½ miles southwest of Story, marks the location of the Wagon Box Fight, 1 acre of which is State-owned out of an estimated 40-acre total.
+Another monument, lying in an upland prairie some 1½ miles southwest of Story, marks the location of the Wagon Box Fight, one acre of which is State-owned out of an estimated 40-acre total.